 Indrajitsinhji did precious little in the third Test in Calcutta, aside from stumping McKenzie off Rusi Surti and being stumped by Barry Jarman himself.
 His performances were not enough to cement his place in the side, and after the series both Engineer and Kunderan were back.

 It was an injury to Engineer which gave him another opportunity in 1969-70, when Graham Dowling’s New Zealanders were in India.
-In the third Test at Hyderabad, Indrajitsinhji kept to Bishan Bedi, Erapalli Prasanna and Srinivas Venkataraghavan.
-His contribution was limited to one catch, and dismal scores of seven and 12 as the opener.
+In the third Test at Hyderabad, Indrajitsinhji kept to Bishan Bedi, EAS Prasanna and Srinivas Venkataraghavan.
+His contribution was limited to one catch, and dismal scores of 7 and 12 as opener.
 The match was marred by ugly riots, which held up the proceedings for a considerable while.
 With India looking down the barrel of the gun in the second innings, the score reading 76 for 7, the match was saved by a heavy splash of rain followed by some deliberately tardy efforts at mopping up the water from the ground.
 Indrajitsinhji, who had let through a few byes in the second innings, never played for India again.

-The 51 runs, three stumpings and six catches were all that he accomplished in the four Tests.
-However, he continued to play First-Class cricket for three more seasons, and appeared in as many as 90 matches.
-While 3694 runs at 26.76 with five hundreds mark him out as a useful batsman, the incredible feature in his career was the ratio between catches and stumpings.
-He held 133 catches and effected 80 stumpings during in First-Class cricket, a remarkably high proportion of stumpings – one of the highest —in the post Second World War era.
+The 51 runs, 3 stumpings and 6 catches were all that he accomplished in the 4 Tests.
+However, he continued to play First-Class cricket for 3 more seasons, and appeared in as many as 90 matches.
+While 3,694 runs at 26.76 with 5 hundreds mark him out as a useful batsman, the incredible feature in his career was the ratio between catches and stumpings.
+He held 133 catches and effected 80 stumpings during in First-Class cricket, a remarkably high proportion of stumpings — one of the highest — in the post Second World War era.